pavelm14/PyPhyloGenomics_ms/MS.md

 obtained a list of single-copy, orthologous gene IDs for *Bombyx mori* (12 167 genes in total).

-By using the module BLAST of PyPhyloGenomics, we were able to obtain the gene sequence for our list from the CDS sequences for *Bombyx mori*.
-And this list of sequences were blasted against the *Bombyx mori* genome in order to make sure that our sequences are free of introns.
+A function in our module BLAST of PyPhyloGenomics extracted those gene sequences from the *Bombyx mori* CDS sequences.
+Using our module BLAST, we blasted against the *Bombyx mori* genome in order to make sure that our sequences are free of introns.

-We also filtered these genes to be at least 300bp in length, are separated by at least 810kb so that they can be considered independent evolutionary entities.
+We filtered these genes to keep those of at least 300bp in length, and separated by at least 810kb so that they can be considered independent evolutionary entities.

 At the end we obtained 575 exons in frame.

-Then we executed exon validation by searching these exons in other genomes of Lepidoptera species such as, *Danaus*, *Heliconius* and *Manduca*,
+We executed exon validation by searching these exons in other genomes of Lepidoptera species such as, *Danaus*, *Heliconius* and *Manduca*,

 This search is automated by using functions in our module BLAST that take as input